DanielMaritim/life-cycle-in-React/README.md

 3 The componentWillUnmount () method.

 componentWillUnmount is the last function to be called immediately before the component is removed from the DOM.
+It is generally used to perform clean-up for any DOM-elements or timers created in componentWillMount